 Good quality eyesight is critical for almost every sport.
-In general, the tennis player and marksmen revealed a 25% worsening of performance when their visual acuity was only slightly blurred by the glasses.
+In general, the web designers, tennis player and marksmen revealed a 25% worsening of performance when their visual acuity was only slightly blurred by the glasses.

 Safety from Impact-Related Injuries